bgavran/Compositional_Deep_Learning/README.md

 **TODO**:
+* Find a suitable tensor library with the following features:
+  * Static tensor shapes, known and type-checked at compile time
-* Implement derivatives of general tensor contraction operations using Einstein notation
+  * Some variant of Einstein summation notation for handling of tensors of arbitrary rank
 * Provide working examples of training simple neural networks

-This is a heavy work in progress, but feel free to send me an email with any questions you might have!
+This is a heavy work in progress, but feel free to drop me an email with any questions you might have!